martinmaguire89/milestone-project-4/README.md

 * In resources add a Postgres database – Hobby Dev and copy the URL for the new database to Config Vars
 * we need to migrate all excisting migrations to our new postgres databse and create a new superuser.
 * In settings tab add any secret environment variables to the Config Vars of those the secret values held in the env.py for Live Deployment.
-•	Adding any secret environment variables to the Config Vars of Heroku App Settings tab and assigning those the secret values held in the env.py for Live Deployment.
+*	Adding any secret environment variables to the Config Vars of Heroku App Settings tab and assigning those the secret values held in the env.py for Live Deployment.
-•
+*	In the deploy area select “GitHub” as the deployment method.
+Search for you project from GitHub and select the correct one.
-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXx
+* I then use the deploy branch to run my project on Heroku and enable automatic deploys so all changes update when a git push it actioned.

 If you wish to clone this project from GitHub: